addyosmani/backbone-fundamentals/chapters/03-internals.md

 Should an error be returned:

-* An `invalid` event will triggered, setting the `validationError` property on the model with the value which is returned by this method.
+* An `invalid` event will be triggered, setting the `validationError` property on the model with the value which is returned by this method.
 * `.save()` will not continue and the attributes of the model will not be modified on the server.

 A more complete validation example can be seen below: